umnikos/hexc/spec.md

 ```
 Macros are allowed to have recursive (even mutually recursive) definitions.

-This execution is done not through any actual execution (casting hexes), but through simulation instead.
+Compile-time execution of regular words is done not through any actual execution (casting hexes), but through simulation instead.
 Such simulated effects are defined on a per-word basis with the `SIMULATE:` syntax.
 The following simulation is a (partial) simulation of the `+` word:
 ```